codekitchen/tkellem/README.md

     $ gem install tkellem
     $ tkellem restart

 All active clients will be forced to re-connect.
+Their positions in the backlog will not be lost, so restarting is relatively painless.